wakatime/vscode-wakatime/README.md

 Press `⌘ + Shift + P` then set `WakaTime: Status Bar Coding Activity` to `false`.

+### Status Bar Alignment

+You can customize the position and priority of the WakaTime status bar item:

+- **Alignment**: Set `wakatime.align` to `left` or `right` to control which side of the status bar shows the WakaTime item
+- **Priority**: Set `wakatime.alignPriority` to a number to control the order (higher values appear more to the left)

+Both settings require restarting VS Code to take effect.

 Extension settings are stored in the INI file at `$HOME/.wakatime.cfg`.

 More information can be found from [wakatime-cli][wakatime-cli configs].